Noctem/pogeo/README.rst

 Pogeo
 =====

-A fast Cython extension for calculating cell IDs, bearings, and distances.
+A Cython extension for geographic computation using Google's S2 library.